 At the time of the inspection, it was mostly cloudy, with temperatures in the low-mid 40's.
-Two of the three engines (EUENGINE2 and EUENGINE3) were both operating at the time of the inspection.
-The third engine (EUENGINE1) was reported shut down last October, and disconnected, it is anticipated to be reconnected and started up in the summer of 2020.
+Two of the three engines (EUENGINE1 and EUENGINE3) were both operating at the time of the inspection.
+The third engine (EUENGINE2) was reported shut down in late May of 2020.
 No visible emissions were noted from stacks associated with the Facility.

-No compliance issues were noted as part of the May 7, 2020, site inspection or subsequent records inspection.
-The facility is believed to be in general compliance with it's permit.
+No compliance issues were noted as part of the October 8, 2020, site inspection or subsequent records inspection.
+The facility is believed to be in general compliance with it's permit and applicable subparts as documented in this document.